ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-selection/index.md

 |}
 </snippet>

-The following example using the `getRowId()` implementation shown above.
+The following example uses the `getRowId()` implementation shown above.
 Note the following:

 - The **Row ID** column displays the id for the current row.
 - Row IDs are deterministic, i.e. sorting on the **Gold** column reorders rows, but each row maintains its unique Row ID.